What is Delay Repay?

 Try to make sure you fill out all the details on the form as accurately as you can.
 This helps us process your claim faster.

-Automatic Delay Repay (ADR)
+Automated Delay Repay (ADR)

 Will I be compensated automatically?

-You're eligible for Automatic Delay Repay if:
+You're eligible for Automated Delay Repay if:

 - you booked your ticket via our website or mobile app